sanson0/outrun/README.md

 The player only has one chance to get it right at the moment before the game resets and loses progress.

 Another feature that could be added is an extension of the colour sequence, so an increase from 4 colours for a harder game.
 Also, the sequence to remember could depend on shape displayed as well as colour.
+Shape can be changed by displaying the colour sequence on selected tiles instead of all the tiles in the main board of the game.
 ## Technologies used
 Click names for links to their websites (or useful sites).
 *   [HTML](https://html.spec.whatwg.org/)